Skip to Content

 Crafting Solutions from Scraps: The Essence of Bulgarian Resilience

 I’ll only base this one off my personal experiences and I’ll start my story in a remote quaint village nestled in the Rhodope Mountains, I met Baba (grandmother) Vanya, an elderly woman with twinkling eyes and hands that have seen decades of hard work.
-With remarkable dexterity, she transformed old, worn-out fabrics into vibrant quilts showcasing with every stitch, Bulgaria’s indomitable spirit.
+With remarkable dexterity, she transformed old, worn-out fabrics into completely usable new quilts.

-These personal encounters highlight a larger narrative – that of Bulgaria’s inherent resilience born out of tough times throughout its history.
-In Bulgaria, innovation isn’t just about high-tech solutions; it’s about everyday people finding new ways to enhance life with the resources at hand.
+These personal encounters highlight a larger narrative – that of Bulgaria’s inherent resilience born out of tough times throughout its recent history.
+In Bulgaria, innovation isn’t about high-tech but about everyday solutions to the problems everyday people face with the limited resources they have.

 And this is because people have seen nothing but tough times for a while.
 After all, there’s a reason why…